 Distance Learning for ELLs: Colorín Colorado Guide

-This guide by Kristina Robertson shares ideas on how to get started with distance learning for English language learners, tools that can increase language production, and lessons learned about communicating with multilingual families during COVID-19.
+This guide by Kristina Robertson shares ideas for distance learning with English language learners, tools that can increase language production, and lessons learned about communicating with multilingual families remotely.

 See additional resources in our distance learning resource section.